asaikali/local-tap/README.md

    catalog entry.
 After registration, you can navigate to the app in the software catalog, and everything should work just fine, such as app live view, etc.

+## Install TAS Adapter

+1. run the command `09-install-tas-adapter.sh` to install the TAS Adapter

+2. run the command `cf api api.tap.local.tanzu.ca --skip-ssl-validation` to point the cf cli at the TAS adapter

+3. run the command `cf login` and it will log you in

+4. create an org using the command `cf create-org test`

+5. target the org with `cf target -o test`

+6. create a dev space `cf create-space -o test dev`

+7. cf target -s dev

+8. Clone the default cf sample app `git clone https://github.com/cloudfoundry-samples/spring-music`

+9. Compile the app with `./gradlew build`

+10. deploy the app with `cf push`

 ## Debug the Installation

 There is a set of scripts starting in the 20 range that you can use to debug the state of the